OnkarBedekar/PDF-Buddy/README.md

 - Upload Another PDF File (Optional)
     - If you wish to ask questions on another PDF file, simply upload a new PDF file using the file upload button.
     - The chatbot will switch to processing the new PDF file, and you can start asking questions on the new content.

+> Note:
+`Since we're running the Large Language Model (LLM) locally using LM Studio, the responsiveness and performance of the chatbot's responses depend significantly on the computer's hardware, especially the GPU`